ibm-cloud-docs/openshift/openshift_locations.md

 The following tables list the available single and multizone locations in Red Hat OpenShift on IBM Cloud.
 {: shortdesc}

-* **Multizone**: If you create a cluster in a multizone metro location, the replicas of your highly available Kubernetes master are automatically spread across zones.
+* **[Multizone](#zones-mz)**: If you create a cluster in a multizone metro location, the replicas of your highly available Kubernetes master are automatically spread across zones.
 You have the option to spread your worker nodes across zones to protect your apps from a zone failure.
 To determine whether a zone is multizone-capable, your can run `ibmcloud oc locations` and look for the value in the `Multizone Metro` column.
-* **Single zone**: If you create a cluster in a single zone (data center) location, you can create multiple worker nodes but you cannot spread them across zones.
-The highly available master includes three replicas on separate hosts, but is not spread across zones.<p class="note">To create clusters in a single zone, [use the CLI](/docs/openshift?topic=openshift-clusters#clusters_cli_steps).</p>
+* **[Single zone](#zones-sz)**: If you create a cluster in a single zone (data center) location, you can create multiple worker nodes but you cannot spread them across zones.
+The highly available master includes three replicas on separate hosts, but is not spread across zones.

+{: #zones-mz}
 | Geography |  Country  | Metro | Data center |  Previous region  |
 |-----|-----|-----|-----|-----|
 | Asia Pacific | Australia | Sydney | syd01, syd04, syd05 | AP South (`ap-south`, `au-syd`) |